customer7/ncn/src/site/notes/Cases/Vascular/ICH, Right Midbrain.md

 ## Discussion

-- Most likely diagnosis is hypertensive IPH due to the side effect of lisdexamfetamine
+- Most likely diagnosis is hypertensive ICH due to the side effect of lisdexamfetamine
 - No evidence of cavernous malformation on brain MRI